kevDevops/printf/README.md

 my project is printf in collaboration with emmanuel in alx

+WELCOME TO OUR PROJECT